akhildesh93/Six-Degrees-of-Kevin-Bacon/Sixdegrees/README.md

 Overview:
   - Takes in large list of movie names and its actors
   - Input: 2 actors
-  - Output: Finds a shortest correlated movie path between the actors
+  - Output: Finds the shortest movie path between the actors

 main.cpp
 - reads movielist input and creates graph